Komodo Dragon, The Indonesian Endemic Animal

 Komodo Dragon Population

 Komodo dragons include carnivores or meat-eaters, and hunt animals such as pigs, buffalo, deer, or horses.
 Even Komodo dragons sometimes become cannibals for other Komodo dragons.
-Komodo dragons eat their own species or fellow dragons who are usually younger.
+Komodo dragons eat their species or fellow dragons who are usually younger.

 To find prey, the Komodo dragon will sneak up and attack suddenly to its victims.
-If the prey is in range, it will immediately attack and immediately bite on the lower side of the body or throat.
+If the target is in range, it will immediately attack and immediately bite on the lower side of the body or throat.
 Komodo bite is very poisonous and can inhibit blood clots.
 Usually, the victim will feel weak from losing a lot of blood.

 Komodo will find its prey when it is dying or shortly after death.
-Komodo dragons will find their prey using a tongue that can feel the smell of prey, dead or dying animals at distances of up to 9.5 meters.
+Komodo dragons will find their prey using a tongue that can feel the smell of prey, dead or dying animals, at distances of up to 9.5 meters.